Childcare Application Forms: Essential Elements and Best Practices

 How to make childcare application forms easy for administrators

-Keeping your applications and enrollment data in one place can also make it easier to manage admissions pipeline, or waitlists, and forecast your availability or hiring needs.
-With brightwheel’s childcare management software, you can easily run a report that shows your enrollment numbers based on the current age of children in your care, and you can also determine what your enrollment will look like based on the age of the children at any future date.
+Keeping your applications and enrollment data in one central digital location makes it easier to manage your admissions pipeline and waitlists.
+With brightwheel’s childcare management software, you can easily run reports to forecast availability and hiring needs based on the current and future ages of children in your care.

 Download now